aysknt2/aysknt2/README.md

-- 👋 Hi, I’m @aysknt2
+- 👋 Hi, I’m Ayaskanta
-- 👀 I’m interested in
+- 👀 I’m interested in coding and designing
 - 🌱 I’m currently learning C++, Python and UI design.
 - 📫 Reach me at LinkedIn: https://www.linkedin.com/in/ayaskanta-puhan-a92a01229/
 - 📧 mail @ ayas.official02@gmail.com
-- Instagram @ aysknt_02
+- Instagram @aysknt_02
 - ✌✌
 <!---
 aysknt2/aysknt2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.